Egon-Schiele-Museum

-The Egon-Schiele-Museum is a museum in Tulln, Lower Austria dedicated to the Austrian painter Egon Schiele, who was born in Tulln.
+The Egon-Schiele-Museum is a biographical museum in Tulln, Lower Austria, dedicated to the Austrian painter Egon Schiele, who was born in Tulln.

 History

 The Egon Schiele-Museum was planned in 1980.
-The jail in Tulln which was built in 1898 has been renovated for that reason.
-Schiele was in the jail in 1912.
-The opening of the museum was on June 12, 1990, the 100th anniversary of Egon Schiele's birth.
+The jail, built in 1898, where Schiele was imprisoned in 1912, was renovated for that reason.
+The opening of the museum took place on June 12, 1990, the 100th anniversary of Schiele's birth.

-There are more than 100 objects shown in 12 rooms.
+The museums holds more than 100 objects which are shown in 12 rooms.
 90 paintings of Schiele and many photographs of his life and his family are exhibited.
-On the ground floor there are pieces related to Schiele's childhood in Tulln, as well as relics of his school-time in Klosterneuburg and his time as a student in Vienna.
-There are a lot of drawings by the young artists.
+On the ground floor there are pieces related to Schiele's childhood in Tulln, as well as relics of his school-time in Klosterneuburg and as a student in Vienna.
+There are a lot of drawings by the young artist.